Recently shipped

 Our own AI, your files in the EU

-Two quiet but load-bearing moves.
-The model that makes your work searchable is now one we host and run ourselves, rather than a quiet forwarding of your files to a big provider; and your files now live on EU infrastructure in Amsterdam.
+Two load-bearing moves.
+The model that makes your work searchable is now one we host and run ourselves — no forwarding of your files to a big provider — and your files now live on EU infrastructure in Amsterdam.
 Nothing you upload trains a model, ours or anyone’s.

 Spaces in the light